 The rapid growth of China in terms of its integration into the global economy during the last couple of decades was given added impetus by China’s accession to the World Trade Organisation (WTO) in 2001.
 Within the context of globalisation, it is important to note that China often plays a role as a ‘hub’ for global production chains, often importing semi-finished (intermediate) goods before assembling finished goods for re-export.
 As such, trade flows with China may in some cases be interpreted as flows that represent a wider Asian region, insofar as China sources many of its intermediate parts/components from its surrounding economies.

-In 2016, the United States remained the principal destination for goods exported by the EU-28
+In 2020, the United States remained the principal destination for goods exported by the EU

 The EU economy is one of the most ‘open’, global economies with import tariffs on industrial products among some of the lowest in the world.
-For example, in 2016 only 1.0 % of non-agricultural products faced import duties in excess of 15 % (see Table 6), while the simple average of tariffs applied to non-agricultural products was 4.3%.
+For example, in 2019 only 4.2 % of non-agricultural products faced import duties in excess of 15 % (see Table 6).
 The EU also has a comprehensive network of arrangements for preferential trade that goes beyond more general WTO rules, for example, giving many developing countries preferential access to its markets for ‘everything but arms’.

 Source data for tables, figures and maps (MS Excel)

-- International trade in goods - long-term indicators
+- International trade in goods - aggregated data (ext_go_agg)